View our current Menu as well as a few past… Meal guidelines below

 - Lunch consists of all four food groups (grain, protein, fruit/vegetable, and dairy).

-- Menus are rotated on a six week basis.
+- Menus are rotated on a six-week basis and seasonal changes.

 - We have eliminated known GMO foods, Hydrogenated Oils, and High Fructose Corn Syrup from our foods.

-Parents can choose organic soy milk as an alternative to cow’s milk for a small monthly fee.
+Parents can choose organic soy milk or coconut milk and coconut yogurt as an alternative to cow’s milk for a monthly fee.

 - We work hard to limit lunches to no more than one processed food item for lunch per week.

-- Most meal items are made from scratch with whole grains and fresh fruits and vegetables.
+- Most meal items are made from scratch with whole grains and fresh/frozen fruits and vegetables.

 - We do use some canned and frozen fruits and vegetables, packed in their own juice, to add variety during the winter months.

-- We are able to make most substitutions for allergies or dietary restrictions.
-We ask parents to supplement with food from home if we do not have an easy substitution.
+- We can make most substitutions for allergies or dietary restrictions.
+We ask parents to supplement us with food from home if we do not have an easy substitute.

-- We follow the American pediatrics recommendations such as very little juice and making adjustments and substitutions for our youngest eaters.
+- We follow the American pediatrics recommendations such as little juice and adjusting and substitutions for our youngest eaters. https://www.healthychildren.org/English/ages-stages/gradeschool/nutrition/Pages/Making-Healthy-Food-Choices.aspx

-- Children must be eating solid foods and drinking fluids.
+- Children must be eating solid foods and drinking fluids to attend.
+Holding a sippy cup and feeding themselves.

-- We make substitutions for our Dewdrop class for foods they are not ready to eat as a group.
-We steam vegetables, do not serve popcorn, cut the food into small sizes and peel fruit for them.
+- We make substitutions for our Waddler, Dewdrop class for foods they are not ready to eat as a group.
+We steam vegetables & cut the food into small sizes and peel fruit for them.

 - We post allergies and dietary restrictions in each classroom.
 It is up to parents to update the school and work with the cook to make substitutions.

-We make baked goods in house and we use whole grains and honey, molasses and other natural sweeteners to replace sugar.
+We make baked goods in house, and we use whole grains and honey, molasses, and other natural sweeteners to replace sugar.
+Our goal is to serve a low sugar diet.

 Please contact the firstname.lastname@example.org with additional questions.